 Biomedical engineering is an exciting and challenging field in which medical knowledge and scientific information are transformed into practical applications and medicines that help people to live longer and stay healthier.

-Some biomedical engineering look at how different substances are processed in the body and generate medicines to enhance those processes.
+Some biomedical engineers look at how different substances are processed in the body and generate medicines to enhance those processes.
 Others focus on developing materials that will promote healing or that can replace worn or injured body parts.
 Some biomedical engineers specialize in electronics or mechanics that have medical applications.

 Some of the tasks performed by biomedical engineers include: